 And we’re off with the 1985 comedy Cavegirl.
 This one is a rough one folks.
 A real rough one.

-I missed Cavegirl during its ’80’s initial run, so this was a teen/sex/comedy film that I finally got to catch up on.
+I knew of Cavegirl back in the day, but missed it during its ’80’s initial run, so this was a teen/sex/comedy film that I finally got to catch up on.
 Oh boy.

 You know, it’s not like I have high standards for this genre, but I think even had I seen this back in the day, during my ‘soft-brained-adolescent-if-it-shows-boobs-it will-be-good-age’, I still would have thought it sucked.

 So, the story is even simpler than the average teen/sex/comedy – and even more ludicrous.

 Geeky high school nerd Rex (Daniel Roebuck) is out on some sort of school field trip, he wanders into a cave, touches this mysterious crystal and miraculously travels back to the stone age where he meets sexy cave girl Eba (Cynthia Thompson).
 Completely blown away by this sexy cave girl who has taken a liking to him, Rex spends the next hour of the film trying to have sex with her.
 He also has to deal with a dumb tribe of cavemen who always get in the way of him getting it on with Eba.

 It’s not all fun and games in this prehistoric world though.
 A tribe of cannibals attack the friendly cavemen, they capture Eba and are ready to cook her up.
 Now it’s up to Rex to man up and save his cavegirl!

 That’s really pretty much it.
 No kidding!
 That’s the movie.
 Getting back to his own time aren’t that big of a deal and aren’t a big concern.
 That stuff will work itself out.
 The important thing is getting it on with this cavegirl and revealing Thompson’s breasts to Roebuck and the audience.